-We had been wearing a Black Diamond Momentum harness for 8 years before wondering if it was time to invest in a new harness.
-The Momentum had served us well over the years.
-It comes in at a very affordable price and does the trick for sport and gym climbing but the amount of wear and age of the harness was starting to creep into the brain more than one would like.
+We had been wearing a Black Diamond Momentum harness for a few years before wondering if it was time to invest in a new harness.
+The Momentum had served us well but the amount of wear and age of the harness was starting to creep into the brain more than one would like mid-route.
 Rather than continue to ask if it was still safe, we decided to make the small investment to put our brain at ease and upgrade to a new harness.

 It had been years since we had looked into the options on the harness market.
 Starting our search for a new harness quickly became overwhelming so we opted to head to the local outdoor store and try on different options.
 Some were sleek and lightweight but lacked comfort while others felt overbuilt and bulky.
-While we had been recommended the Petzl Adjama by a few friends, the Petzl Sama ended up fitting our need based on comfort, all-around capabilities, and price.
+We had been recommended the Petzl Adjama by a few friends, but the Petzl Sama ended up fitting our needs based on comfort, all-around capabilities, and price.

 $69.95 | Where to Buy

 If you’re looking for a new harness, we recommend trying on as many as possible, one of which should be the Petzl Sama.
 We found it to be the best fit for our sport climbing needs, with the occasional trad or multi-pitch route.